Codependency refers to a psychological construct involving an unhealthy relationship that people might share with those closest to them.

 In fact, having a codependent parent can lead a child to codependency as well.

-This is due to the tendency that people who have been “parentified” as children are more likely to be codependent (Wells et al., 1999).
+This is because of the tendency that people who have been “parentified” as children are more likely to be codependent (Wells et al., 1999).
 The concept of parentification refers to “the reversal of the parent-child role,” or when a child is forced to serve in a parental or care-taking role towards their own parent.

-This is usually due to the parent not having had their own developmental needs met while they were growing up.
+This is usually because of the parent not having had their own developmental needs met while they were growing up.

 Since these codependent children grow up not having their developmental needs met either, this can create a cycle of codependency passed down from generation to generation.